Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 Drinking Water Access in Schools

-Since kids spend the greater part of their day at school, school strategies and projects can significantly affect empowering – or disheartening – healthy water consumption.
+Since kids spend most of their day at school, school strategies and projects can significantly affect empowering – or disheartening – healthy water consumption.
 With the Healthy, Hunger-Free Kids Act of 2010, government law now requires schools to be interested in federal meal programs.
 For example, the National School Lunch Program (NSLP) makes fresh drinking water accessible amid mealtimes in school food service areas at no cost to students.
-States can establish more extensive prerequisites, as Massachusetts has done, expecting schools to give free drinking water throughout the school day.
+States can establish more extensive prerequisites, as Massachusetts has done, expecting schools to give free drinking water throughout the day.

 Benefits of Water Provision